NNSA NAP 401.1A Training - Available Online!

 NAP 401.1 & NQA-1 Lead Auditor/Assessor Training is a four-day program, providing knowledge and skills needed to successfully fulfill the Assessor’s duties and objectives, consistent with NQA-1, NAP 401.1, and other DOE requirements.
-The fee for this program, including instruction, materials, examination, and certificates, is $16,750.
+A customized exam is proctored at the end of the program meeting the NQA-1/NAP-401.1A requirements for Lead Auditor examination.
+Certificates are provided for all personnel successfully completing the program and the examination.
+The fee for this program, including instruction, materials, examination, and certificates, is $2,750 per person, with a minimum of 6 attending.
 Through workshops, discussion, realistic exercises, video playback, and examples, the following topics are covered:

 1.B Assessor Responsibilities: Following the fundamentals, the purpose, objectives, roles, responsibilities, and challenges related to assessments are discussed.
 Attendees review role and responsibility examples to ensure understanding.
 DOE requirements for Management Assessment and Independent Assessment are included.
 Limits of assessments are presented, along with examples and challenges to situations that Assessors and Lead Assessors may face during assessments.